Patient SafetyBetter Together.

-Adverse drug events are common and costly.
-Medication errors, drug reactions, allergic reactions and overdoses are all types of adverse drug events.
-Many adverse drug events are preventable and can impact positive health outcomes and decrease healthcare costs.
+Medication errors, drug reactions, overdoses and allergic reactions are all types of ADEs.
+Fortunately, many ADEs are preventable, can impact positive health outcomes and decrease healthcare costs.

 - 6 percent of American adults, 65 years and older, take at least one medication and 40.7 percent of those have five or more prescriptions

-- Insulin, anticoagulants and opioids are considered “high alert” medications for adverse drug events
+- Insulin, anticoagulants and opioids are considered ‘high alert’ medications for ADEs

 Adverse Drug Events

 AHA-Stem the Tide Opioid reduction toolkit

 CDC Guideline for Prescribing Opioids for Chronic Pain

 Opioid Misuse Resources